MehrsamMod/86360/README.md

 86360 is a **PowerPC Just-In-Time (JIT) compiler** written in C++.

-It focuses on translating PowerPC instructions into x86-64 machine code using AsmJit.
+It focuses on translating PowerPC instructions into x86-64 machine code

 ---